rackerlabs/docs-style-guide/style-guide/terminology/trademarks.rst

    * - Amazon, Amazon Web Services (AWS), AWS Data Pipeline
      - Amazon products are service marks as opposed to trademarks.
 For more information, see https://aws.amazon.com/trademark-guidelines/
+       Note: When federally registered, a service mark carries the standard registration symbol (®).
+Before registration, use the service mark symbol (℠).
    * - Bash shell
      - The Bash documentation capitalizes Bash.
    * - Common Security Framework (CSF)